endofhome/endofhome.github.io/_posts/2019-04-03-extending_dummy_objects_in_kotlin.markdown

 }
 ```

 In other test situations we might want other types of test double.
 These could be stubs, spies, fakes or mocks, depending on the style of testing we deem appropriate.
 It is quite common that we might need for example, a stub, but our test is only concerned with one member function.
-We can duplicate the dummy and give only this function the behaviour we desire, but this can lead to a lot of code duplication, especially if we have complicated objects (not that complicated objects are desirable, but I'm sure we've all been in this situation).
+We can duplicate the dummy and give only this function the implementation we desire, but this can lead to a lot of code duplication, especially if we have complicated objects (not that complicated objects are desirable, but I'm sure we've all been in this situation).
 If we are testing a collaborator of `FileStorage` who calls the `listFiles` function, a basic stub for our `FileStorage` interface might look like this:

 ```kotlin